merv-e/myReads/starter/README.md

 npm start
 ```

- This project is the first project in [Udacity's SENIOR FRONT END ENGINEER - OLX SCHOLARSHIP Course](https://www.udacity.com/course/react-nanodegree--nd019?utm_source=gsem_brand&utm_medium=ads_r&utm_campaign=18832262637_c_individuals&utm_term=144907204204&utm_keyword=udacity%20react_e&gclid=EAIaIQobChMIp52Al6K9_AIVBI9oCR3oagoOEAAYASAAEgI3CvD_BwE). <br> Note that the link above is for another course in Udacity that is pretty similar to the one I've taken.
+ This project is the first project in Udacity's Senior Front End Engineer - OLX Scholarship Course.